Red X iconGreen tick iconYellow tick icon

 8. Where a concern is raised, and it is subsequently determined that no risk to a child or children exists and that no action is to be taken, this decision and its rationale should be documented.

-9. Disclosures of, or concerns about, abuse should be treated as highly sensitive and appropriate standards of confidentiality should be maintained, subject to this Policy and the University's Policy on Access to, and use of, Personal Information.
+9. Disclosures of, or concerns about, abuse should be treated as highly sensitive and appropriate standards of confidentiality should be maintained, subject to this Policy and the University's Privacy Policy.

 10. Nothing in this Policy limits the right of any person to report child abuse or neglect in accordance with Section 15 of the Oranga Tamariki Act 1989.